What is that Yellow Stuff in Crabs & Can You Eat It?

 Can You Eat the Yellow Stuff in Crabs?

-Yes, you can eat it with two exceptions; if you are under the age of five or still at a childbearing age, you should not eat it.
-It is thought that it can increase your chances of causing cancer and miscarriage if the woman is pregnant so be cautious if you eat it.
-It is also recommended that if you eat a lot of crabs, you should not eat the yellow stuff from more than six crabs a week.
+Yes, you can eat it with two exceptions; children under the age of 5 should not eat it.
+It is also thought that it can increase chances of causing cancer and miscarriage in pregnant women.

-If the crabs were caught in polluted waters or advisory areas, then you should not eat it.
-If you buy crabs, make sure it is from a reputable place and that they fish in clean waters.
-If you are concerned, then do not eat it.
+If you buy crabs, make sure it is from a reputable place and that they fish in clean waters

 How to Clean Crabs Before Cooking